 Step 4: Fluff with a fork before serving.

 Bulgur has a nutty flavor and a chewy texture.
-The individual grains almost pop in your mouth as you bite into them.
+The individual grains almost pop into your mouth as you bite into them.

-Bulgur and Couscous are not the same thing.
-Couscous is actually a pasta made with semolina, which Bulgur is a very healthy grain derived from durum wheat.ย
+Bulgur and couscous are not the same thing.
+Couscous is actually a pasta made with semolina, while bulgur is a grain derived from durum wheat.

 How does bulgur stack up to rice nutritionally?
 Pretty darn well!
 Comparing one cooked cup of each, bulgur has half the calories.
 There are 204 calories in a cup of rice vs. 112 calories in bulgur.